bcgov/PaymentCommonComponent/README.md

 use the `.env.example` to create `.env`

+#### Versioning

+Run `make verison-major` to update the version for releases - this will also update the api path Run `make verison-minor` to update small changes in which we do not want to update the api path Run `make verison-patch` to update the version after implementing fixes for bugs etc - this will not update the api path.
+This is used to track fixes for testing etc.

 #### Running The Project Locally (Docker)

 Use the make commands under the `docker` section to start the project.